d-ries/linux-essentials/09_usersandpermissions/01_course.md

 /home/student
 ```

-Note that root can become whoever he wants without the need to know that users password:
+Note that root can become whoever he wants without the need to know that user's password:
 ```bash
 student@linux-ess:~$ whoami; pwd
 student